 What happens when a driver reaches his destination, only to find out that it is an incorrect address, due to an incorrect shipping label on the package?

 Most legacy systems don’t really support reverse logistics – including allowing drivers to input this data back into the system.
 This will result in losing inventory if the problematic package goes back into the rotation.

 If the missed order gets taken back to the warehouse, then in terms of inventory tracking information, it often enters a black hole: it won’t be re-optimized, put back on the truck and sent the next day.
 The whole process to resend the package takes a long time and lacks both logic and efficiency.

 Manual processes and lack of visibility

 When a manual process is used, different steps in the process are easily missed.
 Reshipments may be prioritized incorrectly (by drop off order for example), if something breaks it can disappear, and in most cases, the company only figures out that there is an issue once the customer complains.
 Customers often receive an outdated tracking status – or do not even receive any tracking information at all.

 The bottom line?
-Customers want reliable delivery services and more importantly, they want complete visibility throughout the process.
-It’s time to give that to them.
+Customers want reliable shipping services and more importantly, they want complete visibility throughout the process.

 What to do when a delivery exception occurs

 To deal with delivery exceptions once a shipment is out for delivery, you need real-time visibility.
 Customers need delivery exception status updates to feel confident in the shipping process and feel rest assured that their order will arrive.

 Many logistics technology providers offer real-time notifications that alert the relevant stakeholders to a problem so it can be dealt with quickly, efficiently and cost-effectively.